Make great trades. Avoid bad ones.

 Technical Analysis (TA)

-Horizontal TLs: most touches or key levels (DB DT BOs BOPB HNS RBO)
+Most touches or key levels (DB DT BOs BOPB HNS RBO)

 Tightness/strength of a trend (or lack thereof)